krishraghuram/dmerk/README.md

 dmerk generate /path/to/directory
 ```

-By default, the output is not printed to stdout, since it may be quite large and might pollute the terminal.
+By default, the output is saved as a json file in the current directory.
-Instead, the output is saved as a json file in the current directory.
+This behavior can be modified using the `-n, --no-save` and `-p, --print` flags.
-This behavior can be modified using the `--no-save` and `--print` flags to the `generate` subcommand.
+Custom filename can be specified using `-f FILENAME, --filename FILENAME` option.

 #### compare